-If you are looking for weekend getaways then consider a Smoky Mountain vacation with Lands Creek Log Cabins, your peaceful respite in the mountains.
+If you are looking for weekend getaways then consider a Smoky Mountain vacation with Lands Creek Log Cabins, your peaceful respite in the southern Appalachian Mountains.
 This beautiful log cabin resort sits on a secluded 80-acres just 3 miles from Bryson City, the Great Smoky Mountain Railroad and Deep Creek Park in the Smoky Mountains.

 The Smoky Mountain cabins at Lands Creek include 19 cabins in four perfect settings: Creekside cabins sit along Lands Creek, Ridgetop cabins include a beautiful vista views, Woods cabins are affordable options on the hillside and the Lodge is an extra-large cabin of six bedrooms, perfect for a wedding, reunion or large family looking for weekend getaways ideas.